 - 1 tbsp vinegar

-Season with salt and pepper.
-Remove from the heat and add lemon juice, butter, mascarpone and parmesan.
-Stir until incorporated.
+- Season with salt and pepper.
+Remove from the heat and add lemon juice, butter, mascarpone and Parmesan.
+Stir until combined.
 Taste and add salt and pepper, if needed.
 Cover and set aside.

 Divide the risotto among bowls, top with eggs and mushrooms.
-Sprinkle with parsley, parmesan and black pepper.
+Sprinkle with parsley, extra Parmesan and black pepper.
+Enjoy!